 So that’s all that I did not care for, now what did I like?
 First of all I loved that again we have an interracial relationship with Ashna (Indian) and Rico (Brazilian).
 Growing up biracial there wasn’t a lot of media that had interracial or multiracial couples/characters.
 Anytime there is anything that has even a tiny shard of it, I am excited to see.
 I loved that scene when they blend Rico’s favorite dish from Brasil with pieces of an Indian recipe that Ashna’s grandma used to make.
-That scene was just wonderful!
-It made me think of my own life when blending traditions from both sides of my culture.
+That scene was just wonderful as it made me think of my own life of blending traditions from both sides of my culture.

 Like Pride and Prejudice and Other Flavors, this book was also a love letter to food.
 I like how it highlights the comfort, love, and traditions of it.
-I also love how we have the two bond of cooking.
-Rico, having only been a part to get back at Ashna, actually find himself enjoying creating these different dishes with Ashna.
-And Ashna finds herself having a renewed interest in it, and finding herself once again being creative and not stuck in the past and past recipes.
-In a sense, then cooking together really is what begins to help heal what transpired between them.
+I also love how we have the two bond over cooking together.
+Rico, having only been a part to get back at Ashna, actually finds himself enjoying creating these different dishes with Ashna; and Ashna finds herself having a renewed interest in it, and finding herself once again being creative and not stuck in the past.
+In a sense, them cooking together really is what begins to help heal what transpired between them.
 And of course there is the constant Chais that Ashna creates and blends for her cousins.
-It made me want some, real chai, so bad.
+It made me want some real chai so bad.

 I also liked how the author shared about the struggles women face in other places of the world along with Shobi’s struggle with abuse and marital rape.
 I think both of these issues are important and I’m glad that Sonali Dev didn’t shy away from it all.